 It is a shame as this device will not stand upright so you have no choice but to lie it down!

-However there is a huge design flaw with the Innokin I.O. kit pods which you will see further on in the review…
+However there is a huge design flaw with the early Innokin I.O. kit pods which you will see further on in the review…

 Innokin I.O.
 Kit – Quick Start Guide

 Before first use, make sure to fill up the pod – if you inhale on the mouthpiece before the pod has been filled you will damage the pod and it will need to be binned!

 This is a super simple device to operate.
 No buttons or controls – you simply inhale on the mouthpiece and the device should fire.

 A single LED informs you of the following: